The Best Craft Beer in the County

 Melanie’s Midtown pick: ESB

 Strange Brewing was the equivalent of a brewing startup when we first made this list, with a single flagship beer and no location yet.
-I’m happy to report that Dave has been busy since then, and now has a small bottle shop and tasting room open weekends (371 Chase Road), and he continues to explore the beer landscape.
+I’m happy to report that Dave has been busy since then, and now has a small bottle shop and tasting room (371 Chase Road), and he continues to explore the beer landscape.
 Look for more fun stuff from here!
+Probably the most experimental beer in the county.
+He takes risks so keep an open mind!

-Only pick always available at the moment: Horntrip Juniper Pale Ale, Melanie’s favourite beer in the whole County.
+Only pick always available at the moment: Horntrip Juniper Pale Ale

 Matron Fine Beer

-Brand spanking new as of writing, Matron was making beer for the local market for a while, but without a completed space.
+Brand spanking new when we made this list, Matron was making beer for the local market for a while, but without a completed space.
 The wait ended in 2019, and their fancy new brewing facility in Bloomfield is likely to become a regular stop on beer tours (well, mine at least!)
 You’ll see their beers on tap at many PEC restaurants.
 Expect lots of new stuff now that they are finally up and running.

 Brendan’s pick: Janky IPA